hajiparvaneh/openblog/content/posts/blog/openblog-is-fully-transparent-and-open-source.md

 ---
 title: "OpenBlog Is 100% Free, Transparent, and Open Source"
-description: "OpenBlog runs fully in public on GitHub with no hidden process, no hidden requests, and a clear contribution path for everyone."
+description: "OpenBlog is built in public on GitHub with zero hidden process, zero hidden requests, and automatic publishing for contributions on openblog.cc."
 date: 2026-03-14
 ---

-OpenBlog is built with one core principle: transparency.
+Most projects say they are open.
+OpenBlog tries to prove it.

+The full project lives in one public repository: [github.com/hajiparvaneh/openblog](https://github.com/hajiparvaneh/openblog).
+You can inspect the code, read the history, review pull requests, and see exactly how changes happen.
-Everything is public in one GitHub repository.
-There is no hidden process and no hidden request flow behind the platform.
-If you want to understand how it works, you can inspect the repository directly.

-## Everything is accessible in the repository
+There is no hidden process behind the scenes.
+There are no hidden request flows or private rules that only a few people can see.
+What you need to understand the project is already in the repository, accessible to everyone.

+## Built in public, end to end

+When we say transparent, we mean practical transparency:

+- Source code is public
+- Post content is public
-- All project files are visible
+- PR discussions are public
-- Contribution history is public
+- Change history is public
-- Changes are tracked with pull requests
-- Discussions happen in the open

-This means anyone can verify how the project evolves and how decisions are made.
+That gives contributors confidence.
+You are not sending work into a black box.
+You can track what was changed, why it changed, and who reviewed it.

-## 100% free and open to everyone
+## 100% free to use and contribute

 OpenBlog is 100% free.
-You can use it, explore it, and contribute without paywalls.

-The project also encourages you to:
+No paywall, no hidden premium workflow, no closed contribution channel.

+If you want to join, the path is simple:

-- Fork the repository
+1. Fork the repository.
-- Improve content or code
+2. Create or improve a post.
-- Open pull requests with your contributions
+3. Open a pull request.
+4. Collaborate on feedback.

-## Contribute, earn points, and grow your visibility
+5. Merge and grow your public track record.

-When you contribute through pull requests, your work becomes visible and measurable.

-By contributing in this blog, you can:

-- Earn points from accepted contributions
-- Build public proof of your consistency
-- Increase your GitHub visibility over time
-- Strengthen your developer profile

-## A practical way to show real ability
+## Your contributions are published automatically

+All contributions are published automatically on [openblog.cc](https://openblog.cc).
+Once your contribution is accepted, it becomes part of the live platform and visible to everyone.

+This is important because your work does not stay private after review.
+It becomes public proof of execution.

+## Why this is valuable for your career

-OpenBlog is a practical way to demonstrate:
+Contributing here is more than writing text.
+It is a real-world way to demonstrate:

-- Git workflow skills
+- Git workflow and PR hygiene
-- Team collaboration habits
+- Team collaboration and communication
-- Technical depth through real contributions
+- Technical depth in your subject area

-Instead of only listing skills on a resume, you can show real work in public.
+- Consistency over time

+You also earn points through contributions, which helps increase your visibility.
+Over time, that visibility can support the growth of your GitHub profile and help people discover your work faster.

-If you want to grow your profile, improve your teamwork, and show technical ability with real output, fork the repository and start contributing today.
+If you want a practical, public, and credible way to show your ability, fork OpenBlog and start contributing.